-Public Housing Data Collection, 2020-21; Quality Statement
+State Owned and Managed Indigenous Housing Data Collection, 2020-21; Quality Statement

-Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo.
-Commonwealth Coat of Arms and any material owned by a third party or protected by a
+Exported from METEOR (AIHW's Metadata Online Registry)

+© Australian Institute of Health and Welfare 2024

-This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY4.0 (CC BY4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.

-You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
+You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.